 Commercialisation of seeds

-The next step is to make salt-tolerant seeds widely available so that farmers can buy these seeds on the market.
+The next step is to make salt-tolerant seeds widely available so farmers can buy them on the market.
 For this, Cordaid works together with the local seed company Lal Teer.
 Previously, seeds were imported from the Netherlands.
 However, this is very expensive and time-consuming.
 To ensure that the salt-tolerant crops remain available after the project ends, Lal Teer is now investigating which seeds they can develop for the market.

 Donors